 What Happens if Payday Falls on a Bank Holiday?

-2. Pay employees the day after the bank holiday
+Delay the payroll process.
+Pay employees the day after the bank holiday.

-Neither option is better than the other, employers can pick whichever policy they prefer.
-Just try to remain consistent to avoid confusion.
-Additionally, an earlier or later payroll date may affect your processing deadlines so be sure to stay on top of deadlines and notify employees about the new payday date.
+Neither option is better than the other.
+Employers can pick whichever policy they prefer or works best for their organization.
+Just try to remain consistent to avoid confusion between both your HR teams or payroll department, and employees.
+Additionally, an earlier or later payroll date may affect your processing deadlines, so be sure to stay on top of deadlines and notify employees about the new payday date.
 If you work with a third-party payroll processor, work with them to clarify your processing schedule.

 What Happens if Payday Falls on a Saturday or Sunday?